Charleygrossman/simecon/README.md

 the time of the trade determined by the matching algorithm.

 #### Todo
+[] Assuming this program runs on one machine and isn't distributed on a network, rewrite I/O connections to use processes and `net/rpc`, not `net/http`.

 [] Define a transaction.

 [] A simple trade between two traders and any middle-man service.